Big Brother (Nineteen Eighty-Four)

-Big Brother is a character and symbol in George Orwell's dystopian 1949 novel Nineteen Eighty-Four.
-He is ostensibly the leader of Oceania, a totalitarian state wherein the ruling party, Ingsoc, wields total power "for its own sake" over the inhabitants.
+Big Brother is a character and symbol in George Orwell's 1949 dystopian novel Nineteen Eighty-Four.
+He is ostensibly the leader of Oceania, a totalitarian superstate wherein the ruling party, Ingsoc, wields total power for its own sake over the inhabitants.
+His image appears everywhere on posters within Oceanian society as a metaphor for the Party's complete control of the population.
+Orwell was deeply concerned with the rise of totalitarianism in the 1930s and 1940s, particularly in Stalinist Russia and Nazi Germany and wrote his novel as a warning about the potential of a totalitarian leader destroying objective truth.

-The ubiquitous slogan "Big Brother is watching you" serves as a constant reminder that Party members are not entitled to privacy.
+In the novel, the slogan "Big Brother is watching you" serves as a constant reminder that Party members in Oceania are not entitled to privacy.
 They are subject to constant surveillance to ensure their ideological purity.
-This is primarily through omnipresent telescreens that provide two-way video communication and constantly blare propaganda.
+This is primarily through omnipresent telescreens, two-way video devices used for broadcasting propaganda and for spying on individuals by the Thought Police.
+As the figurehead of the Party, Big Brother is omnipotent and the subject of a cult of personality, illustrated in the daily, ritualistic Two Minutes Hate, a mass demonstration of hatred for the enemy of the state, Emmanuel Goldstein and adoration for the leader, Big Brother.

-"Big Brother" has become a synecdoche for abuse of government power and mass surveillance, particularly with respect to civil liberties and loss of privacy.
+"Big Brother" has become a synecdoche for abuse of power and mass surveillance, particularly with respect to civil liberties and loss of privacy.
+The character has been influential on popular music, including songs by Stevie Wonder and David Bowie.
+As a metaphor for surveillance, Big Brother also inspired the worldwide reality television show, Big Brother.
+He was described as one of the ten greatest villains in literature by Stephen King.